Mounika-Routhu/Technical-stuff/Interview questions/React coding.md

+## Implement UI
-1. Write a component to create a textbox & button on button click should add items to the list.
+Write a component to create a textbox & button on button click should add items to the list.
 List should be displayed below text box with delete icon. it should be deleted from list if clicked on icon

 ## guess output